cyberark/conjur-spring-boot-sdk/README.md

 ![](https://img.shields.io/badge/Certification%20Level-Certified-28A745?link=https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md)

-This repo is a **Certified** level project.
-It's a community contributed project that **has been reviewed and tested by CyberArk and is trusted to use with Conjur Open Source**.
+This repository is a **Certified** level project.
+It's a community contributed project **reviewed and tested by CyberArk and trusted to use with Conjur Open Source**.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md#certified).

 ## Features

-The following features are available with the Conjur Spring Boot Plugin:
+The following features are available with the Spring Boot Plugin:

-* Retrieve a single secret from the Conjur Vault by specifying the path to the secret in the vault.
+* Retrieve a single secret from the CyberArk Vault by specifying the path to the secret in the Vault.
-* Retrieve multiple secrets from the Conjur Vault by specifying the paths to the secrets in the vault.
+* Retrieve multiple secrets from the CyberArk Vault by specifying the paths to the secrets in the Vault.
-* Retrieve secrets from the Conjur Vault and initialize the Spring environment with remote property sources.
+* Retrieve secrets from the CyberArk Vault and initialize the Spring environment with remote property sources.

 ## Limitations

-The Conjur Spring Boot Plugin does not support creating, deleting, or updating secrets.
+The Spring Boot Plugin does not support creating, deleting, or updating secrets.

 ## Technical Requirements